 Experimenting with the potential card combos at your disposal gives each new run a fresh spin.
 But as great as it feels to decimate a previously insurmountable boss, you can never afford to get cocky – the spire’s branching paths hide many deadly surprises.

 Despite its cutesy cartoon aesthetic, Spelunky 2 possesses the ability to infuriate and delight in equal measure.
 Its predecessor is arguably among the best PC games of all-time, yet it effortlessly one-ups it in every possible way by providing an incredible number of gameplay possibilities.
-Yes, you’re still tasked with traversing a series of hazard-filled, procedurally-generated caverns in search of treasure, but its iterative nature allows developer Mossmouth to refine the Spelunky formula to near-perfection.
+Yes, you still need to traverse a series of hazard-filled, procedurally-generated caverns in search of treasure, but its iterative nature allows developer Mossmouth to refine the Spelunky formula to near-perfection.

 Deep dive: Our full Spelunky 2 PC review

 And that’s it for our list of the best roguelike games on PC.
-Given the sheer number of new releases, it can be hard to stay on top of what’s worth playing.
+Given the sheer number of new releases, staying on top of what’s worth playing can be hard.
 Reckon we missed your favourite roguelike games?
 Worry not!
 This list is not set in stone and can easily be added to over time.
 We’re just nice like that.

 If you’re on the hunt for more top-tier PC titles, we’ve got great lists of the best indie games and best RPGs.
 To be honest, though, the above games alone could probably keep you busy for another lifetime or two.